Refresh your knowledge

 - Course Objectives

-- Review and enhance previously acquired nursing skills.
+- Review previously acquired nursing skills.

 - Review and increase knowledge of selected medical and surgical conditions, therapies and procedures, current diagnostic and treatment measures and patient care needs.

 The program is ongoing.
 Participants may enroll at any time.